Canine Breeding Services

 Village Veterinary Medical Center currently offers the following canine reproductive services:

-- Same day progesterone results, Monday through Friday
+- Same day in house progesterone results, Monday through Saturday

 - Vaginal cultures